 Multiple style options.
 The JSON-like syntax used by Google Maps is immediately loaded along with a map.
 You can manage the visibility, color, and opacity of all map elements.

 Street View.
 Street View is a feature that provides interactive panoramas from different positions along lots of streets around the world.
 This feature can visualize Keyhole Markup Language (KML) and GeoRSS data on the map.
-For example, KML syntax tells Google Maps how to display geographic features such as places of interest, images, polygons, etc. and can provide everything from crime statistics to information about recent earthquakes.
-By integrating the Street View feature into their website or mobile app, restaurants, stores, and other service providers can let customers virtually visit their locations.
+For example, KML syntax tells Google Maps how to display geographic features such as places of interest, images, polygons, etc., and can provide everything from crime statistics to information about recent earthquakes.
+By integrating the Street View feature into a mobile or web-based version of their apps, restaurants, stores, and other service providers can let customers virtually visit their locations.